saireddy612/5G-NR-KPI-Basics/README.md

 of signal quality, interference, and link reliability KPIs.

-Rather than evaluating KPIs independently, this panel highlights how their interactions govern throughput as RF conditions degrade.
+Rather than evaluating KPIs independently, this panel highlights how their interaction governs throughput as RF conditions degrade.

 ---

 ### Near Cell Region

 In the near cell region, throughput remains consistently high with relatively tight clustering.
-Strong RF conditions enable high SINR and low DL BLER, which allows the scheduler to sustain higher DL MCS levels.
+Strong RF conditions enable high SINR and low DL BLER, allowing the scheduler to sustain higher DL MCS levels.

 While minor throughput variation exists, it is not driven by RF limitations.
-Instead, throughput is largely stable because link reliability is maintained and aggressive MCS selection is feasible.
+Instead, throughput remains largely stable because link reliability is maintained and aggressive MCS selection is feasible.

 **Interpretation:**
 Throughput performance in near cell conditions is enabled by high SINR and low